-Integrating the Planning Objectives at Every Level of Planning of the SBVC strategic plan must align with a number of larger and smaller plans.
-The larger plans include the state and district strategic plans; the smaller plans include the campuslevel plans shown in Figure 4.
+As stated in the introduction, the goals and objectives of the SBVC strategic plan must align with a number of larger and smaller plans.
+The larger plans include the state and district strategic plans; the smaller plans include the campus-level plans shown in Figure 4.